jcoupon/swot/README.md

 ## Description

-`SWOT` is a program to compute astrophysical two-point correlation functions and weighted histograms, with area-based resampling for fast error and covariance matrix estimations.
+`SWOT` is a software written in C to compute astrophysical two-point correlation functions and weighted histograms, with area-based resampling for fast error and covariance matrix estimations.

 Available estimators include:
 - angular two-point correlation function (auto and cross), "w(theta)"